tnorth/doc_manager/README.md

 * Usually, existing files are not modified

 Needs:

-* Search by keywords
-* Suggest name for newly scanned documents
-* Add tags.
-Automatically suggest tags.
+* OCR images
+* Group them when possible to generate a single PDF
+* Index them and enable searches
-* A GUI
+* A GUI to display them, add tags, etc

-## Proposed workflow
+## When documents already exist (case above), and new ones are scanned in batch to a dump folder

+Hypothesis:

 * Images are scanned in batch with an Automatic Document feeder (ADF).
-Contrary to programs such as Paperworks, the focus is not on the scanning, which is considered a solved problem, but the organization of documents.
+In this case, contrary to programs such as Paperwork, the focus is not on the scanning (considered a solved problem), but the organization of documents in the existing filesystem layout.
-* Scanned images are always deposited in a folder, for instance doc_dump/
+* Scanned images are always deposited in a folder, for instance `doc_dump/`
 * Existing stored documents are placed in a directory structure that the user can browse with his file explorer, with (sub-)directory names that make sense.
-* This program starts a GUI.
-Documents in doc_dump/ are shown.
-Their names are computer-generated and depend on the scanning software.
+* Scanned documents are image with computer-generated filenames, depending on the scanning software.

-* A document is shown to the user.
-Its text is extracted by tesseract.
+Needs:

+* Text of each image is OCRed
 * Based on the existing database of documents, a location in the hierarchy is suggested via a Bayesian classifier.
-* Also, labels are suggested, based on the content of the document and labels of nearby documents.
+* Potentially, labels are suggested, based on the content of the document and labels of nearby documents.
 * A name must be picked.
 Suggestions can be made.
+* Multipage documents can be grouped.
+Automatic suggestion can be made via a classifier.
-* Destination folder and names are selectable and the file is mode there.
+* Destination folder and names are selectable and the file is moved there.

+## Implementation

+* First workflow requires a command-line tool only.
+* Second workflow requires a GUI.

+## GUI description

+### Adding newly scanned documents

+* The document hierarchy on disk is shown, and is browseable
+* The `doc_dump` folder can be loaded.
+In this case, all images belonging to the folder are shown (with pan and zoom)
+* OCR is applied on these images
+* Images can be deleted (blank pages), moved up and down, and merged down (multipage document).
+* File names and location are suggested, files can be moved and renamed.

-### Second part: presenting documents
+### Browsing existing documents
-* In another tab, a document hierarchy, following the filesystem, is shown.

 * Documents can be searched (containing text), or by label
 * Actual PDF is shown in a Tab.
 Ideally, the search keywords are highlighted

-## What can it do? (at the moment)
+# What can these script do? (at the moment)

+## Workflow 1

 * Group your individual scans into multipage TIFF files
 * Extract text from the images via OCR
 * Store it to a database
 * Use a Bayesian classifier to find proximity of a text or a document to another

+## Workflow 2

+* WIP

 ## Backend